 Oswego's student body quadrupled during the 1960s and early 1970s, a time of building on campus as well.
 The current campus consists of 46 buildings with classroom, laboratory, residential, and athletic facilities.
-A new campus center opened in fall, 2006.
+A new multi-use facility (Murano Campus Center) opened in fall, 2006.
 Today, Oswego is one of 13 university colleges in the SUNY system.
 Nearly 8,000 students enroll annually, and there are over 50,000 living alumni.
 Oswego offers more than 100 academic programs leading to bachelor's degrees, master's degrees, and certificates of advanced study.

 State University of New York